 Student Ambassador Leadership Program (SALP)

 For more than thirty years, the Student Ambassador program has been a premier leadership opportunity for students at Columbus State.
 Student Ambassadors are paid student employees who promote engagement amongst their peers and represent the college at campus and community events.
-Each year, approximately 15-20 Student Ambassadors are hired with the purpose of developing strong leadership skills and supporting campus engagement in service to students, faculty, staff, administrators, and campus guests.
-Additionally, through SALP, students build the campus community with their peers, faculty and staff mentors, and campus exposure.
-Even more, SALP support professional development through leadership and career training, resume building opportunities and establishing a professional network.
-Most importantly, SALP provides a platform for Student Ambassadors to explore and enhance their own leadership skills and goals while serving the Columbus State community.
+Each year, approximately 15-20 Student Ambassadors are hired with the purpose of developing strong leadership skills and supporting campus engagement amongst students, faculty, staff, administrators, and campus guests.
+Student Ambassadors gain professional development through leadership and career training, resume building opportunities, and establishing a professional network.
+SALP provides a platform for Student Ambassadors to explore and enhance their own leadership skills and goals while serving the Columbus State community.

 Are you the next Student Ambassador?
 Find out more about SALP and how you can join by:

-- Visiting the Student Engagement and Leadership Office in Nestor Hall 116
+- Contacting the Student Engagement and Inclusion Office

 Collegiate Leadership Conference of Ohio (CLCO)

-Each November, the Student Ambassador Leadership Program hosts the CLCO at Columbus
+Each Autumn, the Student Ambassador Leadership Program host the Collegiate Leadership

-given the opportunity to develop their leadership skills, hear from expert speakers,
+students with opportunitites to develop their leadership skills, hear from expert

-engage in hands-on community service experiences, and network with other students
+speakers, engage in hands-on community service experiences, and network with other

-This year, CLCO and SALP celebrates its ten years on on Friday, November 8th and Saturday, November 9th, 2019!
-Over the last 10 years, more than 1,000 attendees have had the opportunity to participate in this conference and we are honored to celebrate with the people we met, the speakers we have heard, and the experiences we have made through this awesome student created, designed and led initiative.
-This year's theme is 10 Years Later: The Evolution of Leadership with the purpose for attendees to develop a culture of collaboration and employ developmental leadership skills.
-Key areas of focus include developmental leadership, collaboration, communication, holistic wellness, self-efficacy, diversity, and equity.
+CLCO celebrated it's fourteen year anniversary in 2023!
+Over the last 10+ years, more than 1,600 attendees have had the opportunity to participate in this conference and we are honored to celebrate with the people we met, the speakers we have heard, and the experiences we have made through this awesome student created, designed and led initiative.
+Each year, key areas of focus include developmental leadership, collaboration, communication, holistic wellness, self-efficacy, diversity, and equity.

 Many students participate in and gain leadership skills by gaining a Student Employment position on campus.
 As a part of Columbus State's Career Services office, Student Employment is a resource that helps currently enrolled students find part-time employment opportunities on-campus and off-campus through our network of non-profit partners.
 Some positions are open to all students, while others may require a type of Financial Aid known as Federal Work Study.
 Applicants must be enrolled in a degree or certificate program at Columbus State Community College.

-To learn more about Student Employment positions and how you may develop your leadership skills through working on campus, visit the Career Services website or visit them in Nestor Hall 113!
+To learn more about Student Employment positions and how you may develop your leadership skills through working on campus, visit the Career Services website.